-The growth of the Internet and digital media has blurred the boundaries between these media segments.
-In 1998, Congress passed the Digital Millennium Copyright Act to address the Internet and the advanced technologies used to bypass copy-protection devices.
+The growth of the Internet and digital media more generally have begun to blur the boundaries between media segments.
+In 1998, Congress passed the Digital Millennium Copyright Act (DMCA) to deal with Internet issues and the advanced technologies used to bypass copy protection devices.

 By Elliot Schlissel Being convicted of a crime can prevent you from getting a job or buying a home,…Read More 11 Oct 2017, Wednesday